College ice hockey statistics: NCAA Division I men's records

 The NCAA does not recognize any statistical achievements prior to 1947–48.
 Beginning that year and ending in 1963–64, all varsity programs played at the same level.
 Despite the NCAA creating the University- and College-tiers in the mid-50's there was only one national tournament and no official separation for college hockey.
 While there were informal tiers of play (the WCHA being regarded superior to the MIAC for instance), the delineation of college ice hockey was not formally introduced until ECAC 2 was formed and all lower-tier programs were placed in the College Division.
-Because of this, all scoring done prior to 1964 was done at the equivalent of the Division I level.
+Because of this, all scoring prior to 1964 was done at the equivalent of the Division I level.
 The NCAA created numerical divisions in 1973 and all university-division records were grandfathered into D-I.

 Individual Records

 Records reflect only those statistics that are available.
-Current at of June 1, 2022.
+Current as of June 1, 2022.